eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 category: blog
 tags: tech, plt

-Ah, C.  The best _lingua franca_ language we have...  because we have no other lingua franca languages.
+Ah, C.  The best _lingua franca_ we have...  because we have no other lingua francas.
+Linguae franca.
+Surgeons general?

 C is fairly old — 44 years, now! — and comes from a time when there were possibly more architectures than programming languages.
 It works well for what it is, and what it is is a relatively simple layer of indirection atop assembly.

 Alas, the popularity of C has led to a number of programming languages' taking significant cues from its design, and parts of its design are...  slightly questionable.
 I've gone through some common features that probably should've stayed in C and my justification for saying so.
 The features are listed in rough order from (I hope) least to most controversial.
-The idea is that C fans will give up when I complain about argument order and not even get to the part where I rag on braces.
+The idea is that C fans will give up when I call it "weakly typed" and not even get to the part where I rag on braces.
 Wait, crap, I gave it away.

 <!-- more -->

 I've listed some languages that do or don't take the same approach as C.  Plenty of the listed languages have no relation to C, and some even predate it — this is meant as a cross-reference of the landscape (and perhaps a list of prior art), not a genealogy.
 The language selections are arbitrary and based on what I could cobble together from documentation, experiments, Wikipedia, and attempts to make sense of [Rosetta Code](https://rosettacode.org/).
 I don't know everything about all of them, so I might be missing some interesting quirks.
 Things are especially complicated for very old languages like COBOL or Fortran, which by now have numerous different versions and variants and de facto standard extensions.

-"Bash" generally means zsh and ksh and other derivatives as well, and when referring to expressions, means the `$(( ... ))` syntax; "Unix shells" means Bourne and thus almost certainly everything else as well.
+"Unix shells" means some handwaved combination that probably includes bash and its descendants; for expressions, it means the `(( ... ))` syntax.
 I didn't look too closely into, say, fish.
 Unqualified "Python" means both 2 and 3; likewise, unqualified "Perl" means both 5 and 6.
 Also some of the puns are perhaps a little too obtuse, but the first group listed is always C-like.

 ## Textual inclusion